JohnMurray/bastard-go/readme.md

 Of course you can use `genny` to generate it in a different package, so read more about `genny` if you're not familiar.
 See my [blog post][johnmurray_io] for more details.

+## Contributing

+Have you'd like to implement that you think belongs in this repository?
+Feel free to open a PR to talk about your idea, or to present some code you think would fit in.
+The more the merrier! :-D

+## License

+Project is licensed under MIT license.
+Please see `LICENSE` file for full details.

   [github_genny]: https://github.com/cheekybits/genny